CaioBianchi/caiobianchi.github.com/_posts/2024-08-14-modern-software-development-tools.markdown

 The iPhone 14 Pro Max is more than just a phone—it's an essential part of a developer’s toolkit.
 From managing emails on the go to staying connected with your team through messaging apps, the iPhone 14 Pro Max handles it all with ease.
 Its powerful hardware ensures that even the most demanding apps run smoothly, and its integration with the MacBook Pro creates a seamless experience across devices.

-### 4. **Arc Browser**
+### 4. **Safari**

-Arc is a browser designed with developers in mind.
-It offers a sleek interface, powerful tab management features, and deep integration with web development tools.
-Whether you’re testing a website or running a web app, Arc provides a clean, distraction-free environment that enhances your productivity.
-It’s a must-have for any developer who spends a significant amount of time in the browser.
+Safari offers a sleek interface, powerful tab management features, and deep integration with web development tools.
+Whether you're testing a website or running a web app, Safari provides a clean, distraction-free environment that enhances your productivity.
+It's a must-have for any developer who spends a significant amount of time in the browser.

 ### 5. **Mail.app**